Politics of the Philippines: Local government

 Regions are groupings of adjacent provinces created by the national government, often with linguistic or ethnic similarities.
 However, they do not by themselves have any local government.
 The exception is the autonomous region in Muslim Mindanao, which has its own regional government.
 While Article X of the 1987 constitution allows autonomous regions in the Cordilleras and Muslim Mindanao, only the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) exists.
 A referendum held in 1989 led to four provinces voting to be part of the Autonomous Region of Muslim Mindanao (ARMM).
 In 1990 elections were held for a regional governor, a vice-governor, and for representatives in the Regional Assembly.

 A 2018 law confirmed through a 2019 plebiscite transformed the ARMM into the more powerful BARMM.
 Elections in Mindanao have a reputation for electoral anomalies.
 Two laws aimed at creating the proposed autonomous region in Cordillera were defeated after two plebiscites.
 The National Capital Region has a unique governing body, the Metropolitan Manila Development Authority, which carries out some region-equivalent functions.

-The concentration of political and economic power in Manila leads has created the demand for changes such as decentralization or federation.
-While local government units have the autonomy, most of their budget is derived from the Internal Revenue Allotment (IRA), a disbursement from the national government which is ultimately derived from taxes.
-This makes most local government units ultimately dependent on the national government.
-However, they do have the ability to raise income through other measures, such as taxes, which is reflected by significantly increased responsibilities.
-Provinces further from the capital tend to be both poorer, and more reliant on IRA funding from the national government.
+The concentration of political and economic power in Manila leads has created the demand for changes such as decentralization or federalism.
+Most of the local governments' budgets are derived from the Internal Revenue Allotment (IRA), a disbursement from the national government's budget.
+This makes most local government units ultimately dependent on the national government, with provinces further from the capital, which tend to be poorer, more reliant on IRA funding from the national government.
+However, local governments do have the ability to raise income through other measures, such as taxes, which is reflected by significantly increased responsibilities.